basarat/typescript-book/docs/compiler/parser.md

 The `parseSourceFile` not only primes the state for the Parser but also primes the state for the `scanner` by calling `initializeState`.
 It then goes on to parse the source file using `parseSourceFileWorker`.

-### Sample
+### Sample Usage
-Here is a sample code that uses the TypeScript's parser to get the AST of a source file (using `ts.createSourceFile`), and then print it.
+Before we dig too deep into the parser internals, here is a sample code that uses the TypeScript's parser to get the AST of a source file (using `ts.createSourceFile`), and then print it.

 `code/compiler/parser/runParser.ts`
 ```ts